siberoloji/siberoloji.github.io/content/en/docs/programming/jetpack-compose/280-2025-03-04-transition-animations-between-screens-in-jetpack-compose.md

 Smooth transitions between screens are crucial in mobile app development as they enhance user experience and provide a sense of continuity.
 Jetpack Compose, Google’s modern UI toolkit for Android, simplifies UI development by using a declarative approach.
 It also offers powerful animation APIs, making it easier to create seamless transitions between screens.

-In this blog post, we’ll explore how to implement transition animations in Jetpack Compose, covering key concepts, essential APIs, and practical examples.
+In this article, we’ll explore how to implement transition animations in Jetpack Compose, covering key concepts, essential APIs, and practical examples.

 ---